Saturday November 3rd, 9:30am-1:30pm • Lowell, MA

 The industrial revolution changed our country, and the world, forever.
 The use of water, steam, and electric power evolved textile production into a mega industry.
 The mills of Lowell, Massachusetts were a key player in the evolution of work production as they mass-produced textiles for the country and the world.
 Boott Cotton Mills in Lowell represents several period mills that offer a glimpse into textile production almost 200 years ago.

-We will explore the interior and exterior of these mills for images that tell the significant historic story they offer.
+We will explore and create images that tell the story of these cotton mills.
 Join us for a creative day of looking into the past!
 Photographers of all skill levels are welcome.

 If you are attending this walk, we will send out more specific instructions to you a few days prior to the walk.
 Please note: Some slight details above can be subject to change.
 This email will detail any of those minor changes.